frank-dspeed/n-test/README.md

 ## Proxy

-To speed up the tests, you can optionally run a caching proxy.
-This requires modifying the curl settings to allow an insecure connection (i.e. through the mitm proxy).
+To speed up the tests, you can optionally run a caching proxy for the node downloads.
+The curl settings are modified to allow an insecure connection through the mitm proxy.

-NB: initially only supported for running tests natively.
-Docker proxy support still coming.

     cd tests
     bin/proxy-build
     bin/proxy-run
     # follow the instructions for configuring environment variables for using proxy

+`node` versions added to proxy cache (and in tests):

+* v4.9.1